-As the chart below shows, the total number of people living in extreme poverty in Sub-Saharan Africa has been fairly constant in recent years, and it remains higher than it was in 1981.
+As the chart below shows, the total number of people living in extreme poverty in Sub-Saharan Africa has been fairly constant in recent years.
 Above extreme poverty, if we look at the $3.20 line, we see that the increase in the number of poor people is even more pronounced.

 However, in relative terms, poverty trends in Sub-Saharan Africa are slightly more encouraging: The share of people living below $3.20 has been falling.